chris-short/devopsish.com/content/post/081/index.md

 [A Beginner's Guide To Firewalling with pf](http://srobb.net/pf.html): "This guide is written for the person very new to firewalling.
 Please realize that the sample firewall we build should not be considered appropriate for actual use."

-[How I use Wireshark](https://jvns.ca/blog/2018/06/19/what-i-use-wireshark-for/): Julia Evans breaks down how she uses Wireshark to troubleshoot real world development issues.
+[How I use Wireshark](https://jvns.ca/blog/2018/06/19/what-i-use-wireshark-for/): Julia Evans breaks down how she uses Wireshark to troubleshoot real-world development issues.

 [Accelerate large-scale applications with BOLT](https://code.facebook.com/posts/605721433136474/accelerate-large-scale-applications-with-bolt/): BOLT, a binary optimization and layout tool from Facebook.